ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

 \subsubsection{Loss Functions}

-During the anomaly detection training phase, we focus on two training tasks: the reconstruction task, where the output reconstruction image $\mathbf{\hat{I}}$ should closely resemble the original image $\mathbf{I}$, and the pixel classification task, where the pixel classifier should output the probability of each pixel being corrupted.
+In this stage, we focus on two training tasks: the reconstruction task, where the output reconstruction image $\mathbf{\hat{I}}$ should closely resemble the original image $\mathbf{I}$, and the pixel classification task, where the pixel classifier should output the probability of each pixel being corrupted.

 For the reconstruction task, we first consider the mean square error (MSE) loss.
 In contrast to the pretraining loss in Section 3.2, we use the entire image for the MSE loss: